TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Trim reach inside component please
+	- the marker type probably as well as it is annoying

 - Create randomized players like in the good olden times
 	- to test the predicted experience
 	- we might look into legacy sources for guidance